UNESCO-Open-Hydrology/chirps_data/README.md

 # Chirps Data for Africa
-This repository helps in downloading Chirps weather data
+This repository is used for downloading CHIRPS rainfall data over Africa.
+The data is useful as input for hydrological models in regions where in situ data is missing or temporally discontinuous